-Total Regulatory expense: \$47,000

-- 51400 Employee Benefits (Section in Administration To quantify and track the expense of these items to the District.
-The Employee portion of these expenses through withholding.) - 50410 Workers Compensation: JPIA Workers Compensation Expense - 51405 Guardian Vision, Dental, Life: District Covers Dental and life portion, employees pay the Vision component through payroll deduction. - 51415 UNUM Districts Disability Insurance: All District expense. - 51435 CalPERS Health Expense: District Cost based on current and Future costs. $2^{nd}$ half of fiscal year could have a higher cost from CalPERs Health.
-(January $1^{st}$ 2025) - 51440 CalPERS Retirement Contribution.
+- Total Regulatory expense: \$50,600 - 51400 Employee Benefits (Section in Administration To quantify and track the expense of these items to the District.
+The Employee portion of these expenses through withholding.) - 50410 Workers Compensation: JPIA Workers Compensation Expense - 51405 Vision, Dental: District Covers Dental and life portion, employees pay the Vision component through payroll deduction. - 51415 UNUM Districts Disability Insurance: All District expense. - 51435 CalPERS Health Expense: District Cost based on current and Future costs.
+2nd half of fiscal year could have a higher cost from CalPERs Health.
+(January 1st 2025) - 51440 CalPERS Retirement Contribution.
 CalPERs has updated the District Contribution as of July 1 2023 to 7.68% for PEPRA and one employee on Classic (14%).
-Not previously budgeted was the Unfunded actuarial pension liability for FY24 it was approximately 120K. - 51442 CalPERS District Actuarial Liability.
-CalPERS informs the District annually of the catch up amounts due after the Pension amounts are run through the actuarial not previously tracked by the District.
-This is a guestimate in May 2024, waiting for CalPERS notice of actual. - 51445 Medicare District Cost/Contribution: (1.45%) - 51650 Uniform & Service Expense Operator pants cleaning, shirts, hats - 51500 Boot Allowance as per MOU
+Not previously budgeted was the Unfunded actuarial pension liability started in FY24 below. - 51442 CalPERS District Actuarial Liability.
+CalPERS informs the District annually of the catch-up amounts due after the Pension amounts are run through the actuarial not previously tracked by the District.
+This is a estimate closely tied to CalPERS notice of actual in July of 2024. - 51445 Medicare District Cost/Contribution: (1.45%) - 51650 Uniform & Service Expense Operator pants cleaning, shirts, hats 51500 Boot Allowance as per MOU